jacobkrmpotic/agenda/README.md

 `agenda style [index] [text-decoration] <text-color> <text-highlight>`

-To remove the italics one would:
+To remove the italics and make the text red on green, one would:

-`agenda style 1 normal black white`
+`agenda style default red green`

+The available text decorations are:
+-blink
+-italic
+-bold
+-normal/default/none
+-underline

+And the available text/background colors are:
+-red
+-blue
+-green
+-cyan
+-yellow
+-purple
+-black
+-white
+-default

 **Removing the style for tasks 4 and 5.**